cloudlane-one/k8s-cloud/README.md

 ### Setup the cluster

-> Please either manually make sure that all you nodes are listed as trusted in `known_hosts` or set `autoTrustRemotes` to `true` in `inventory.yaml`, otherwise you will have to type `yes` and hit Enter for each of your hosts at the beginning of the playbook run.
+> Please either manually make sure that all your nodes are listed as trusted in `known_hosts` or append `-e autoTrustRemotes=true` to below command, otherwise you will have to type `yes` and hit Enter for each of your hosts at the beginning of the playbook run.

 To setup all you provided hosts as kubernetes nodes and join them into a single cluster, run: